 Attorneys Fees for a DUI Case in Tampa, FL

 We charge a flat fee because we often get the best results by fully preparing the case for trial.
-We have found that prosecutors often make the best deals right before the trial.
+We have found that prosecutors often make the best offers to resolve the case right before the trial.
 Rarely do prosecutor make the best offer before the case is on a trial calendar or scheduled for pre-trial motions.

 Full-Service Approach to DUI Defense